anelendata/handoff/docs/faq.md

 # FAQs

-## Q. How do I configure project.yml so it installs an Python command from git?
+## Q. How do I configure project.yml so it installs a Python command from a Github repository?

 You can put `https://github.com/<account>/<repository>/archive/<commit-hash>.tar.gz#egg=<command-name>` format like this project of executing a pair of singer.io processes,